Are you starting to look for rent-to-own houses in Stafford?

 Tip #3: Don’t ever feel pressured to put a deposit down “today!” if you feel uncomfortable doing so.
 Trust your gut.

 Tip #4: Search the address of the property online and see if you can find the name of the owner on record.
 If that doesn’t match up with the person you’re working with… ask that person for proof of their identity and ability to rent the house to you.
+Don’t forget to make sure they have a legitimate rent-to-own agreement and if you have any questions you can always contact a lawyer for advice.

 Tip #5: As a last resort, if you ever don’t feel right about it… just leave.
 There will always be more houses that will come around.